peteroupc/peteroupc.github.io/randomgendoc.md

      |  exprandless(self, a, b)
      |      Determines whether one partially-sampled exponential number
      |      is less than another; returns
-     |      true if so and false otherwise.
+     |      True if so and False otherwise.
 During
      |      the comparison, additional bits will be sampled in both numbers
      |      if necessary for the comparison.
      |